 Instantiate Expression

 In addition to the instantiation of individual projects, VIL is specifically intended to support the instantiation of hierarchical and multi product lines.
 Therefore, it is necessary to execute scripts in other projects, if required on projections of the configuration and with specific target project.
 Basically, this is possible by explicitly calling the main rule of the predecessor projects statically, i.e., to reference them by their qualified name.
 However, it is not possible to iterate (recursively) over the predecessor projects and to instantiate them.
 Further, the references to the predecessor projects would be static and not subject to possible variability.
 Thus, we introduce the instantiate expression, which allows executing a VIL rule in a project allowing to dynamically referring to VIL scripts in (other) projects.
-Further, as a side effect, the instantiate expression also allows calling rules via dynamically composed qualified rule names.
 Please note, that due to the dynamic character, rule calls via the instantiate expression imply a higher overhead.